Baby (Jordanian) Greek Tortoise

-Common Name: Greek Tortoise
+Common Name: Jordanian Greek Tortoise

-Scientific Name: Testudo Graeca sp.
+Scientific Name: Testudo Graeca Terrestris

 Average Adult Size: 6-9" (females larger)